nathan-smeal/cs7641/lessons/ml_p1_lesson_07_computational_learning_theory.md

 Algorithm (We have a hypothesis, in such case, which is a table indicates the role of each bit.
 We can compute the output from the input based on the hypothesis):

-1. Assume each feature both positive and negated in the table.
+1. Assume each feature both positive and negative in the table.
 2. Given input, compute output according to our table.
 3. If the computation from table is wrong, set all positive features that were 0 to absent, negative features that were 1 to sbsent.
 Go to (2).